SWC-OSG-Workshop/general/novice/DHTC/03-HTCondor-Submitting.md

 ~~~

 Since we used the tutorial command, all files are already in your workspace.
 Run
-the job locally when setting up a new job type, it's important to test your
+the job locally when setting up a new job type, it is important to test your
-job outside of Condor before submitting into the grid.
+job outside of HTCondor before submitting into the Open Science Grid.

 ~~~
 $ ./short.sh